75+ Incredible Cryptocurrency Statistics (2023)

 Who uses cryptocurrency?
 Adoption rates vary around the world, but the trends show growing confidence in big markets like the US.
 More businesses are starting to use crypto as a payment option, and crypto ATMs are popping up in major cities everywhere.

 Crypto use has exploded in the past few years — up from 5 million in 2016.
-That’s an 884% growth rate.
+That’s a 5,800% growth rate.
 The growth in crypto use coincides with the rise in exchanges, wallet apps, and businesses accepting crypto as payment.

 Nigeria has the highest crypto adoption rate in the world (Statista)

-42% of Nigerians polled in the 2021 Statista survey reported owning or using cryptocurrency.
-Other countries with high crypto adoption rates were Thailand (31%), Philippines (28%), and Vietnam (27%).
-Only 13% of Americans own or use crypto.
+Data from 2022 suggests that 45% of Nigerians own or using cryptocurrency.
+Other countries with high crypto adoption rates are Thailand (44%), Turkey (40%), and Argentina (35%).
+Only 16% of Americans own or use crypto.

-Over half of Americans aged 18-34 plan to buy Bitcoin in the next 5 years (BlockchainCapital)
+Over half of Americans aged 18-34 plan to buy Bitcoin in the near future (BlockchainCapital)

 Attitudes toward Bitcoin are trending up in the US.
-That optimism is spearheaded by young Americans, 55% of which anticipate buying Bitcoin in the near future.
-Overall, 34% of American adults plan to buy Bitcoin over the next 5 years.
+That optimism is spearheaded by young Americans, 55% of which anticipate buying Bitcoin by 2025.
+As of 2020, 34% of American adults planned on buying Bitcoin over the next 5 years.
 That’s up from 19% in 2017.

 77% of American crypto owners own Bitcoin (Statista)